 With regard to marginal adaption, the groups with enamel finish line also presented better performance, followed in order by the dentin and resin composite.
 The enamel submitted to acid etching undergoes changes in topography which alters the surface tension; consequently, there is better flow of cement through the surface and better seating of the crown [17].

-Some reports have indicated that the preapplication of phosphoric acid at 37% to dentin preceding the application of self-adhesive cement did not improve the mechanical properties, due to the difficulty of the self-adhesive cement of high viscosity to permeate the retentions created in the collagen network [16], which could explain the result in our study of poorer performance of the groups with dentin as finish line location [DR and DC] compared to those of the enamel groups.
+Some reports have indicated that the preapplication of phosphoric acid at 37% to dentin preceding the application of self-adhesive cement did not improve the mechanical properties, due to the difficulty of the self-adhesive cement of high viscosity to permeate the retentions created in the collagen network [16], which could explain the result in this study of poorer performance of the groups with dentin as finish line location [DR and DC] coPared to those of the enamel groups.

 It was used resin cement as a simplified adhesive system of self-etching adhesive in a single vial to mediate bonding to the internal surface of the crown, which are both of acidic nature [17].
-Due to interaction with oxygen during the cementation process, the acid groups in the unpolymerized layer of the adhesive compete with the peroxides of the cementing agent, for the aromatic tertiary amines, creating an acid-base reaction between the adhesive and cement; this reaction has an effect to decrease copolymerization to below adequate level, resulting in a change in the contraction of the resin cement, and thereby, increased values of the cementation line [18].
-In addition, the resin composite finish line is without phosphoric acid-mediated surface retentions, and hence, the cement bonding is purely chemical which compromises the seating of the crown [19]; consequently, the marginal adaption for the finish line location of resin composite in the RR and RC groups had the worst performance among all groups.
+Due to interaction with oxygen during the cementation process, the acid groups in the unpolymerized layer of the universal single-bond adhesive compete with the peroxides of the cementing agent, for the aromatic tertiary amines, creating an acid-base reaction between the adhesive and cement; this reaction has an effect to decrease copolymerization to below adequate level, resulting in a change in the contraction of the resin cement, and thereby, increased values of the cementation line [18].
+In addition, the composite resinfinish line is without phosphoric acid-mediated surface retentions, and hence, the cement bonding is purely chemical which compromises the seating of the crown [19]; consequently, the marginal adaption for the finish line location of composite resinin the RR and RC groups had the worst performance among all groups.

-Internal etching of the crown is another important factor for the success of cementation; for mainly lithium disilicate-based ceramic crowns, application of hydrofluoric acid at 5% for 20 seconds achieves excellent etching on the inner surface, due to the ratio of crystals in the glassy matrix of this material [20]; whereas, the resin composite crown has the poorer settlement during cementation and inferior bond strength compared to ceramic, due to the lack of free radicals that allow chemical bonding with the cement monomers [21].
-These findings corroborate the results in the present study of superior tensile bond strength in all groups cemented with ceramic crowns versus those cemented with resin composite crowns.
+Internal etching of the crown is another important factor for the success of cementation; for mainly lithium disilicate-based ceramic crowns, application of hydrofluoric acid at 5% for 20 seconds achieves excellent etching on the inner surface, due to the ratio of crystals in the glassy matrix of this material [20]; whereas, the composite resincrown has the poorer settlement during cementation and lower bond strength than ceramic, due to the lack of free radicals that allow chemical bonding with the cement monomers [21].
+These findings corroborate the results in the present study of higher tensile bond strength in all the cemented groups with ceramic crowns than those cemented with composite resincrowns.

-The values obtained through the marginal adaption test corroborate those previously reported for resin cements (180m - 380m) according to the composition of each material and technique used during cementation [14]; the exception was the group with finish line location and crown in resin composite that presented the highest value indicating the poorest performance and can be explained by the interaction of the self-adhesive cement and self-etching adhesive.
+The values obtained by the marginal adaption test corroborate those previously reported for resin cements (180m - 380m) according to the composition of each material and technique used during cementation [14]; the exception was the group with finish line location and crown in composite resinthat showed the highest value indicating the poorest performance and can be explained by the interaction of the self-adhesive cement and self-etching adhesive.